-The capital requirements calculated in accordance with the Capital Framework include the minimum risk-based capital and leverage ratios.
-In addition, the risk-based capital requirements include the capital conservation buffer, countercyclical capital buffer and the G-SIB surcharge, all of which must consist entirely of capital that qualifies as Common Equity Tier 1 (CET1) capital.
+The Capital Framework includes the minimum risk-based capital and the capital conservation buffer requirements.
+The buffer must consist entirely of capital that qualifies as Common Equity Tier 1 (CET1) capital.

-We calculate our CET1 capital, Tier 1 capital and Total capital ratios in accordance with (i) the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules) and (ii) the Advanced approach and market risk rules set out in the Capital Framework (together, the Advanced Capital Rules).
-The lower of each risk-based capital ratio calculated in (i) and (ii) is the ratio against which our compliance with risk-based capital requirements is assessed.
-The Standardized ratios applied to the firm as of December 2019 and the Advanced ratios applied to the firm as of December 2018.
+The firm calculates its CET1 capital, Tier 1 capital and Total capital ratios in accordance with both the Standardized and Advanced Capital Rules.
+Each of the ratios calculated under the Standardized and Advanced Capital Rules must meet its respective capital requirements.

 Under the Capital Framework, the firm is also subject to leverage requirements which consist of a minimum Tier 1 leverage ratio and a minimum supplementary leverage ratio (SLR), as well as the SLR buffer.

-The Standardized CET1 capital, Tier 1 capital and Total capital ratios were 13.3%, 15.2% and 17.8% as of December 2019.
-For additional information about our Standardized capital ratios, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+The firm's Standardized CET1 capital, Tier 1 capital and Total capital ratios were 14.3%, 15.9% and 18.4% as of March 2021.
+For additional information about our Standardized capital ratios and ratio requirements, see "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.

 The Advanced Capital Rules require an Advanced approach BHC to meet a series of qualification requirements on an ongoing basis.
 They also require notification to supervisors of any change to a model that results in a material change in its RWAs, or of any significant change to its modeling assumptions.
-These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).
+These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used, including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).

-The information presented in this document is calculated in accordance with the Capital Framework with RWAs calculated in accordance with the Advanced Capital Rules, unless otherwise specified.
+The information presented in this document is calculated in accordance with the Capital Framework, with RWAs calculated in accordance with the Advanced Capital Rules, unless otherwise specified.

 Definition of Risk-Weighted Assets.
-As of December 2019, RWAs were calculated in accordance with both the Advanced and Standardized Capital Rules.
+As of March 2021.
+RWAs were calculated in accordance with both the Advanced and Standardized Capital Rules.

 For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Advanced and Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K. Also see "Regulation" in Part I, Item 1 "Business" in our 2019 Form 10-K for additional information about our regulatory capital requirements.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2020 Form 10-K for additional information about our regulatory capital requirements.